First Timer’s Guide

 When do I applaud?

-This can be a controversial question, and here’s why: In the early days of classical music the audience was rather rowdy—clapping, talking, and even shouting during the performance.
+This can be a controversial question, and here’s why: in the early days of classical music, the audience was rather rowdy—clapping, talking, and even shouting during the performance.
 Then, at some point during the 20th century, this changed, and the social norm became to applaud only at the end of the piece and never between movements (in other words, clap at the end of Beethoven’s Fifth Symphony and stay silent during the breaks between movements 1, 2, 3 and 4).
 If you’re unsure what to do, watch the conductor.
-His or her body language is a great help.
+Their body language is a great help.

 - Savings – Subscribing automatically saves you money over the general single ticket prices.
-In fact, you can save up to 20% or more on single ticket prices by becoming a subscriber, and you can even add on additional tickets for friends and family when you need it.
-The savings continues on those tickets, too!
+In fact, you can save up to 30% on individual ticket prices by becoming a subscriber, and you can even add on additional tickets for friends and family when you need it.
+The savings continue on those tickets, too!

 - Flexibility – Always on the go?
 Afraid of that next big ice storm?
 We offer subscribers the most flexible exchange policy in town.
 Subscribers can exchange tickets prior to the concert date, in most cases with no additional fees, so you never have to miss a concert.